simopt-admin/simopt/simopt/docs/hotel.rst

 3 AM Tuesday night, for a Tuesday night stay at 3 AM Wednesday and so on.

-With this in mind, our goal is to find a set of booking limits (:math:`b_1, ..., b_{56}`) that maximizes expected revenue.
+With this in mind, our goal is to find a set of booking limits (:math:`b_1, ..., b_{56}`) that maximizes an objective.
 Under this model, the booking limits are controls that limit the amount of capacity that can be sold to any particular product; i.e., they represent the maximum number of requests of product :math:`i` we are willing to accept.
 We must note that the booking limits do not represent the number of rooms reserved for each product, rather, they represent the number of rooms available to this product and all products that use the same resources and have a higher booking limit.
-For example, if we have five products and all of them require the same resource (say :math:`C = 10`) and their corresponding booking limits are :math:`b_1 = 10, b_2 = 8, b_3 = 4, b_4 = 2, b_5 = 1`, we know we can only take 1 request for product 5, 2 requests
+For example, if we have five products and all of them require the same resource (say capacity :math:`C = 10`) and their corresponding booking limits are :math:`b_1 = 10, b_2 = 8, b_3 = 4, b_4 = 2, b_5 = 1`, we know we can only take 1 request for product 5, 2 requests
 for product 4 and so on.
 However, this **does not mean that 2 rooms will be saved**